Columbus City Schools grads taking advantage of free college tuition program - NewsBreak

 Westerville Central teacher, coach placed on leave as school investigates video

-WESTERVILLE, Ohio (WSYX) — A teacher and coach from Westerville Central High School has been placed on administrative leave after a video circulated among students raised concerns with the district.
+WESTERVILLE, Ohio (WSYX) — A teacher and coach at Westerville Central High School has been placed on administrative leave after a video circulated among students that raised concerns with the district.
 The district said Justin Christoff was placed on administrative leave Thursday afternoon.
-According to the district, school officials became...
+According to the district, school officials...

 Group pushes back on 2 school issues in one of Ohio's wealthiest districts